GIScience/climate-action-land-consumption/README.md

 Now lets make the tests succeed.
 For the info function this is very simple.
-Just copy the test artifact declaration over to the plugin file.
+Just copy the test info declaration over to the plugin file.
 Done.

 ##### Compute Function